HankChow/Travian-Automation/README.md

 * v0.5: Map search was added.

     * v0.5.1: Account might be banned when searching the map too frequently.
 Add judgement of whether being banned.

+    * v0.5.2: Add getting movements of troops.
+Fixed the exception of when there is no troops in village.